CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

 Is theRight for You?

-Like most airline-branded cards, these accounts are best for those who are loyal to one airline and plan on traveling on more than a few flights per year.
-For everyone else, taking advantage of sign-on bonus earning opportunities is the most effective way to use this card.
+Like most airline-branded cards, the Citibusiness card is best for those who are loyal to one airline and plan on traveling on more than a few flights per year.
+For everyone else, taking advantage of sign-up bonus earning opportunities is the most effective way to use this card.
 Citi gives you a full year to see if you like it before charging that annual fee.
 You can hardly go wrong with at least giving it a try.

 If you aren’t loyal to one airline for most of your travel or like to accumulate more rewards in categories other than travel, you may want to consider one of these other Citi branded business credit cards.
-Additionally, if you’re a business owner who frequently shops at Costco, the could be a better fit.
+Additionally, if you’re a small business owner who frequently shops at Costco, the Costco Anywhere Visa® Business Card by Citi could be a better fit.

 Frequently Asked Questions

 Still have questions about the Citibank Aadvantage Platinum Select Mastercard?
 We’ve got answers.

 What is the Citi AAdvantage Executive World Elite Mastercard 50,000 offer?

 The Citi® AAdvantage® Executive World Elite™ Mastercard® is a different American Airlines credit card with a sizeable introductory offer: earn 50,000 miles for spending $5,000 in 3 months.
 This is a personal, not a business card.

 What is the Citi AAdvantage business card 75000 offer?